 The rest of us are all doing fairly well, albeit tired, worried, and sore (me).

 We would like to publicly thank our many friends who prayed for us throughout the labor and are praying right now.
 Thank you also to Katie, our incomprable friend, who made us food, stayed with the kids while we were at the hospital, and helped me through afterbirth pains today.
 Our moms have also been tremendous helpers and generous givers.
-Thank you to my sister-in-law who also has helped with Lydia and Bennet.
+Thank you to my sister-in-law who also has helped with L and Ben.
 We are so very, very blessed.

 And now we ask that you will pray for our son.
 Please pray through the intercession of St. James, St. Linus, and Archbishop Sheen.
 If James comes through with no problems we will defintely attribute it to a miracle for our local saint.